microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 }

 // Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag
-// Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "DelegatesARIANumberbox" because one of its declarations is marked as @internal
-//
-// @public
-export class DelegatesARIANumberbox {
-}

-// @internal
-export interface DelegatesARIANumberbox extends ARIAGlobalStatesAndProperties {
-}

-// Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag
 // Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "DelegatesARIASelect" because one of its declarations is marked as @internal
 //
 // @public